wireapp/wire-server/docs/legacy/developer/api-versioning.md

  - if no backend-supported version is supported by the client, return a versioning error (either ask the user or the backend administrator to upgrade, depending on which versions are higher).

+### Examples of endpoint evolution

+Just like for the server above, we present some examples of changes in endpoints, and to go about implementing the corresponding client changes.
+In the following, we again assume that the changed endpoint was initially equal in both version 1 and 2, with 2 being a development version.

+#### Adding an optional field or parameter

+Client only need to implement version 2, since the change is backwards- and forwards-compatible.
+Of course, clients might need to be written in such a way as to handle the scenario in which the server ignores the extra field or parameter.

+#### Adding a new endpoint

+Clients can use the new endpoint, but need to handle the case where the endpoint is not available, either by catching a 404 error, or by pre-emptively.